 Gunboat 68

-The Gunboat 68 is the first model to launch from Grand Large Yachting- the new owners of the famous performance multihull brand.
+The Gunboat 68 was the first model to launch from Grand Large Yachting- the new owners of the famous performance multihull brand.

-– You order your own boat from a menu of custom packs
+– Order from a menu of custom packs

-– The 2 main options: Cruising Pack and Racing Pack.
+– The 2 main options: Cruising and Racing Pack.

-– Gunboat 68-01 has clocked speeds in the 30s.
+– Gunboat 68-01 has clocked speeds over 30 knots.
 Surfing, but still, these are fast yachts.

-– A very tidy design with most sail handling done from the forward cockpit.
+– A tidy design with most sail handling done from the forward cockpit.

 – Christophe Chedal Anglay’s interior design is luxurious.